gamesrc-ver-recreation/build/notes-restoration.md

 using DOBUILD.BAT/DOCLEAN.BAT.
 A list of choices should be shown.

 Usually a single directory will be created with the corresponding file(s).
-As exceptions, DN3D14 should create 19960820 with the two OBJ files, while DN3D15 should create 19961112\ENGINE.OBJ and 19961207\CACHE1D.OBJ.
+As exceptions, DN3D14 should create 19960820 with the appropriate OBJ files, while DN3D15 should create 19961112\ENGINE.OBJ and 19961207\CACHE1D.OBJ.

 How to identify code changes (and what's this BUILDREV thing)?